Research

 Jump the Rubicon

-In cooperation with researchers from Bowdoin College, we are developing a psychological training program which compiles multiple goals students pursue in their daily life, for the prevention of (academic) procrastination.
-The training program consists of several modules combing in-person with online self-paced coaching via app and video.
+In cooperation with researchers from Bowdoin College, we are developing a training program to prevent (academic) procrastination, which specifically addresses multiple goals in goal pursuit.
+The training program comprises several modules that are delivered in person, via an app, and through videos.

 Learn more